BrokkrFinance/bro-strategies/Readme.md

 The most important thing is to bump the major version number at each breaking changes for example if the current verstion was 2.3.1, and there was a breaking change, then the new version should be 3.0.0

 ## Pending tasks

 ### High priority

 1. <s>create a cash strategy for the wrapper portfolio</s>
 1. <s>add a new price oracle supporting USDT</s>
+1. reinvest (all USDC that is the contract balance - unclaimed fee) during reap reward
 1. verify existing contracts using tenderly and analyze the gas cost
 1. mint non-recoverable tokens at the first deposit just like uniswap does
 1. create reusable tests for portfolios and strategies